ryan-haskell/elm-spa/examples/elm-spa-dev/public/content/guide/shared.md

 # Shared

-Whether your sharing layouts or information between pages, the `Shared` module is the place to be!
+Whether you're sharing layouts or information between pages, the `Shared` module is the place to be!

 ## Flags